Michael Andretti

+Early life and education

+Andretti was born on October 5, 1962, in Bethlehem, Pennsylvania, in the Lehigh Valley region of eastern Pennsylvania to race car driver Mario Andretti, a four-time IndyCar champion and one-time Formula One champion and his wife, Dee Ann (née Hoch).
+His brother Jeff Andretti competed in IndyCar.
+His uncle, Aldo Andretti, was an open wheel racer until an accident ended his racing career.
+Aldo's son John Andretti, his first cousin, raced in IndyCar before he became a NASCAR regular.
+He returned to IndyCar in 2007, 2008, 2009, 2010 and 2011, where he raced in the Indy 500.
+Aldo's other son, Adam, is also a racing driver.
+In 2006, his eldest son, Marco, made his debut in the IndyCar Series.
+The Andretti family became the first family to have five members (Michael, Mario, Marco, Jeff, and John) compete in the same series (CART/Champ Car/IndyCar).

+Andretti graduated from Nazareth Area High School in Nazareth, Pennsylvania, and then attended Northampton Community College in Bethlehem.

+Career

-Following a successful career racing karts, winning 50 of his 75 races over eight years, Andretti moved into racing cars.
+Following a successful career racing karts, winning fifty of his 75 races over eight years, Andretti moved into racing cars.
 He obtained his SCCA National License in 1980, then won six races to claim the SCCA's Northeast Division Formula Ford championship in 1981.
 He also drove in a number of Formula Vee races in regional SCCA events.

-In 1982, he won six of the 11 races on his way to winning the Robert Bosch US Formula Super Vee Championship.
+In 1982, Andretti won six of the eleven races on his way to winning the Robert Bosch US Formula Super Vee Championship.
 He also won the opening race of the 1983 Super Vee season before he moved up to drive in Formula Atlantic, and won his second title by winning the FIA Formula Mondial North American Cup the following season.
-Although he made his international sports car debut at the 1982 24 Hours of Le Mans, he was denied the opportunity to race, as the Mirage M12 he had chosen to race with his father was disqualified 80 minutes before the race was due to start.
+Although he made his international sports car debut at the 1982 24 Hours of Le Mans, he was denied the opportunity to race, as the Mirage M12 he had chosen to race with his father was disqualified eighty minutes before the race was due to start.
 The father and son partnership returned to the Circuit de la Sarthe the following year, and were joined by Philippe Alliot in the Porsche Kremer Racing's Porsche 956, taking third place.
 Andretti also raced alongside his father in the Riverside 6 Hours where they were joined by A. J. Foyt and Preston Henn, but the Porsche 935 failed to finish.
 The father and son duo paired up again the 1984 24 Hours of Daytona, this time in a full-works Porsche 962, which made its race debut.
 They took pole position, but during the race, the engine broke.